mykelalvis/FATESRD/fate-srd.com/Other/fate-core-SRD.md

 #### Stunts

-Stunts are special tricks that your character knows that allow you to get an extra benefit out of a skill or alter some other game rule to work in your favour.
+Stunts are special tricks that your character knows that allow you to get an extra benefit out of a skill or alter some other game rule to work in your favor.
 Stunts are like special moves in a video game, letting you do something unique or distinctive compared to other characters.
 Two characters can have the same rating in a skill, but their stunts might give them vastly different benefits.

 ??? has a stunt called ???
 It gives the character a bonus to ???